ipfs/ipfs-blog/src/_blog/2023-3-29-ipfs-thing-content-tracks.md

 ### Roadmapping Next Steps out of the IPFS þing

 A discussion / breakout-oriented workshop for defining and committing to next steps out of the week's conversations, which we can land and celebrate at upcoming IPFS events in Q3 / Q4 2023.

-## Register for IPFS Thing 2023

-If you haven’t registered yet, head on over to [the event website](https://2023.ipfs-thing.io/) to grab your tickets today!
-[IPFS Thing 2023](https://2023.ipfs-thing.io/) is happening from **April 15-19 in Brussels, Belgium** and will include everything from talks, workshops, discussion circles, hacking time, and more.

-For those attending, you can also [submit a talk online.](https://2023.ipfs-thing.io/submit/)